Delivering on Digital

 - Building robust and realistic business cases

-- Designing projects and programs to accommodate different types of IT investments
+- Designing projects and programs to accommodate different types of digital investments

-- Setting achievable benefits that can be actively managed and agreed upon in advance
+- Setting achievable benefits that can be actively managed and deciding between agile and waterfall approaches to implementation

 Meet the teaching staff